denten-books/plain-text/4-sign.md

 that shapes the literary encounter and those who observed passively, at the shimmering surface of archival projection.

-### C. Restored Sight
+### 3. Restored Sight

-By decoupling input and output, magnetic storage and solid state media afford the injection of time and space, in arbitrary intervals, between the process of inscription and comprehension.
-Content coupled with control code sinks beneath the matte surface of electrical charge.
-The final movement in the emergence of automated discourse reintroduces the illusion of immediacy into the process of inscription.
-Text, invisible in its material substratum, reappears on the screen, but, crucially, the correspondence between the archived and the projected inscription can no longer be guaranteed.
+In decoupling input and output, magnetic storage and solid state media afford the injection of time and space, in arbitrary intervals, between the process of inscription and comprehension.
+Content coupled with control code and encoded into an electrical charge sinks beneath the matte surface of an inscrutable medium.
+The final movement in the textual fissure restores a sense of immediacy into the process of inscription through screen projection.
+Text, invisible in its material substratum, reappears on the screen, but, crucially, the correspondence between the archived inscription and its projected image can no longer be guaranteed.
 The very admixture of formatting and control code which we saw emerge in the first stage of the movement towards simulation remains out of sight.
 The condition of simulated text is as liberating as it is perilous: liberating, because loosely coupled to their material substratum texts become both more fluid and more portable; and perilous because the flows of power and control can now be submerged beneath the visible surface of the screen.
 Plainly put, the systematic barriers to copying, sharing, exchanging, editing, remixing, and disseminating texts are reduced to a minimum, while the barriers to comprehension increase.

 I propose to treat the year 1968 as the year in which the contemporary textual condition took its present, completed form.
 Subsequent generations of